SLC Punk!: Plot

-The film outlines the daily life of a punk named Stevo in Salt Lake City, Utah in the fall of 1985.
+The film outlines the daily life of a punk named Stevo in Salt Lake City, Utah, in the fall of 1985.
 Stevo's best friend, "Heroin" Bob, is also a punk.
 The nickname "Heroin" is ironic, as Bob is afraid of needles and actually believes that any drug (with the notable exception of alcohol and cigarettes) is inherently dangerous.

 Stevo and Bob go from party to party while living in a dilapidated apartment.
 They spend much of their time fighting with members of other subcultures, particularly rednecks.
-Stevo has a casual relationship with a girl named Sandy, while Bob is in love with Trish, the manager of a head shop.
+Stevo has a casual relationship with a girl named Sandy, while Bob is in love with Trish, the owner of a head shop.

 The two of them are shaped by their experiences with their parents.
-Stevo's parents, now divorced, are former hippies who are proud of their youthful endeavors; however, Stevo is revolted by what he perceives as their "selling out" by becoming affluent Reagan Republicans, which they lamely try to justify.
+Stevo's parents, now divorced, are former hippies who are proud of their youthful endeavors; however, Stevo is revolted by what he perceives as their "selling out" by becoming affluent professionals, which they try to justify.
 Stevo's grades are excellent, and when his father sends an application to Harvard Law School and Stevo is accepted, he nevertheless rejects it because of his beliefs.
 By contrast, Bob's father is a mentally ill alcoholic who mistakes his son and his friend for Central Intelligence Agency operatives and chases them away with a shotgun when they visit him on his birthday.

 Stevo begins to see the drawbacks of living the punk life.
 Sean, a fellow punk, was a drug dealer who once attempted to stab his mother while under the influence of an entire 100-dose sheet of acid; in the present, Stevo finds him panhandling on the street with some obvious mental issues.